Lost-Empire-Entertainment/Elypso-engine/README.md

 ![Engine screenshot](image.png)

 # **Elypso engine** is in early alpha development.
-The current codebase is heavily outdated and focus is currently on other projects.
-Elypso Engine will be fresly remade once [KalaWindow 0.3](https://github.com/kalakit/kalawindow) and [Circuit Chan](https://github.com/lost-empire-entertainment/circuit-chan) have released.
+This branch is in early development and is not ready for use.
+Use the 'main' branch if you want a stable version of the old engine codebase, this branch will replace main and indev once its ready for use.

 **Elypso engine** is an OpenGL C++ 20 game development engine and it uses several libraries listed in [the library file](LIBRARIES.md).